 Snapshot Name and the name of the snapshot being worked on.
-If the session has been modified create

-Modified Indicator: since last save, the name is prefixed with an asterisk ().
+If the session has been modified since Modified Indicator: last save, the name is prefixed with an asterisk ().

-Active Peak-file work: (only shows up while creating peaks) displays the number of peak files left to videos)
+Active Peak-file (only shows up while creating peaks) displays the number of peak files left to create work:

-File Format: the file format used in the session, including when recording buffer size
+File Format: the file format used in the session, including when recording size

-Timecode Format: is the timecode, i.e. the number of frames per second used by the session (for current session setting
+Timecode Format: is the timecode, i.e. the number of frames per second used by the session (for videos)

-Audio: gives the sample rate used in the session, and the latency computed from the and its plugins
+Audio: gives the sample rate used in the session, and the latency computed from the buffer current session setting plugins for realtime processing.
+The value is the percentage of time required to process vs. time available to process.